Fried Frank recently secured a precedent-setting victory for pro bono client, Laverne Pierre, before the First Department Appellate Division.

-Led by real estate partner Tal Golomb (NY), the team includes real estate associates Holly Chen (NY), Marnina Cherkin (NY), David Firestone (NY), Hanna Gustafsson (NY) and former associates Ilana Ettinger (NY), Tannaz Simyar (NY), Alexander Tanenbaum (NY).
+Led by real estate partner Tal Golomb (NY), the team includes real estate associates Holly Chen (NY), Marnina Cherkin (NY), David Firestone (NY), Hanna Gustafsson (NY) and associates Ilana Ettinger (NY), Tannaz Simyar (NY), Alexander Tanenbaum (NY).

 Asylum Victory for Immigration Client from Nicaragua